tytydraco/yessleep/out/I_dont_think_Ill_be_buying_flowers_again.md

 Taking my phone from my pocket I turned the flashlight beam back to my hand, only to find a human molar.

 The humming from the AC stilled when I looked back to the orange bud, only now, in the mess of roots, I could clearly see similarly planted teeth, their crowns just barely breaking peeking through the dirt they were placed in.

 31. Counting the one in  my hand, that made a full set.

 "MARK!
 I FOUND THE DAISIES!"

 I cursed out loud, and I guess in my panic, I had slipped the tooth in one of my pockets.

 Walking quickly back towards the door we had entered from, the sludge that I had been carefully stepping around made it onto one of my boots, and the more I walked, I realized that it wasn't quite grey.
 By the time I had made it to the door, and when I had just started to see the light from Star's flashlight, I realized that I had been walking in congealed blood.

 I'll be perfectly candid here, I nearly puked.
 Bile burned its way up my throat as I felt woozier by the second.
 What the hell?
 Who's blood--, no, who's *teeth* was planted here?
 Did both things come from the same person?
 Why hadn't I *smelt* the blood?

 By the time I had stood next to Star, looking at the daisies, all the questions in my head had come to a careful halt.
 All I wanted to do was *leave*.

 She handed her phone to me, and I pointed the flashlight at the flowers as she held up her shears.

 "How many daisies would you like?"
 Her voice came out a little less confident than a few moments ago, and considering the current situation, I didn't blame her one bit for being scared.
 Had she known about the teeth?
 About the blood?
 God, the floors were sticky!

 "I don't-- three.
 Three daisies."
 I swallowed, pulling a bag out of withered daisies I had collected from other stores.

 You see, what I had learned from working here, ten years ago, was that the greenhouse was alive, in a sense.

 It had never been something I really cared much about, but Rob certainly did, and he was the main attendant.
 There were a few rules about respecting the place, and keeping it clean, making sure you were mindful of how much you were taking and whatnot, but the standout rule was the following: whenever you take anything from the greenhouse, you must replace it with something of equal or greater value.

 The greenhouse would always find a way to sustain itself.
+But that didn't mean there weren't ways to take care of it.

 The most common payment was usually uglier flowers, or even weeds worked, but one should never, ever, take from the greenhouse without giving back.

 Star held her hand out for the bag, simply shaking out its contents into the dirt before  cutting three flowers from where they were growing.
 Breathing a sigh of relief, she gives a quick, reassuring smile.

 "Alright!
 We can go back upstairs and get this wrapped up for-"

 Her sentence was abruptly cut off my a low rumbling, and what sounded like the AC malfunctioning, before it waned into a shriek.

 Star flinches, looking between the flowers in her hand and the ones she had shaken out, eyes darting between the two before they turn to me.